Home » OT SCADA Stability Review

 Flat networks carrying both IT and OT traffic

-Vendor access that bypasses internal controls
+Vendor access bypassing internal controls

-Legacy hardware operating outside original scope
+Legacy systems operating beyond original scope

-Monitoring gaps between IT and plant-floor systems
+Monitoring gaps between IT and plant systems

-Backup or recovery plans that don’t include OT assets
+Backup and recovery not covering OT assets

 This explains what actually determines whether IT support works: